Open-Source-Compliance/Sharing-creates-value/docs/Containers/Best-Practices.md

 ## Guiding Principles

 * Always publish only the minimal required artifacts.
-This can be in the easiest case the docker file, if this is not possible check whether it is enough to publish only a layer (containing your application).
-Publishing complete container images shall only be considered if the other options will not work.
+Please note that acc. to the article [of Till Jaeger](#resources), distribution of docker files is similar to the distribution of docker images - i.e. if you only distribute docker files you are obliged to do the entire license compliance work as it will be necessary if you distribute the entire container image
 * All the resulting compliance work, its effort and time needed has its origin in the docker file.
 Get involved in the creation process of the docker file right from the beginning
 * Select carefully the docker repos you are using